akhullar001/triad-challenge/README.md

 # TRIAD Data Scientist Challenge

-The repository contains the analysis and results from the TRIAD Data Scientist challenge project.
+This repository contains the analysis and results from the TRIAD Data Scientist challenge project.

 ## Goal